In Stock

 Fertilise

 Apply a balanced, light organic or chemical fertiliser evenly at planting time, following the fertiliser’s instructions to avoid over-application.
 For ongoing nourishment, use a liquid fertiliser every 2-3 weeks throughout the growing season, again following the product's guidelines.
 In pots and containers, mix a balanced fertiliser into the potting mix at planting.
-Once you see new foliage emerging—signs of active growth—begin applying a liquid fertiliser every 2-3 weeks to support healthy development.
+Once you see new foliage emerging, begin applying a liquid fertiliser every 2-3 weeks to support healthy development.

 Pruning